patricknevindwyer/chunky/library.md

-The Chunky library brings Fractions, Sequences, and extended Math functions to elixir.
+The Chunky library brings Fractions, Sequences, Geometry, and extended Math functions to elixir.

 Install by adding `chunky` to your list of dependencies in `mix.exs`: